tacatac/archnosh/README.md

 ### The packages

-This is a split-package PKGBUILD so several packages will be generated.
+This is a split-package PKGBUILD which will generate several packages, covering the toolset aswell as a service bundle collection which together can provide a complete working system.

 #### Dependencies